-The Proposed Project Site is in the western portion of the SoCAB.
+The Proposed Project Site is located in the western portion of the SoCAB.
 The climate in the SoCAB is mild, tempered by cool ocean breezes.
 Temperatures are normally mild (62 to 72 degrees Fahrenheit (°F)), with rare extremes above 100°F or below freezing (32°F).
-The climate of Orange County is typified as temperate.
-In January, the average high temperature is about 69°F and the low temperature averages about 47°F in January.
-In August, the average high is about 86°F and the low averages about 64°F. Precipitation is typically 9 to 15 inches annually in the SoCAB.
+The climate of Orange County is classified as temperate.
+In January, the average high temperature is about 69°F and the low temperature averages about 47°F. In August, the average high is about 86°F and the low averages about 64°F. (Western Regional Climate Center, 2012) Precipitation is typically 9 to 15 inches annually in the SoCAB.
 The average annual rainfall across Orange County is 14 inches, the vast majority of which occurs between September and April.
 The County's rainfall also exhibits characteristically wide variations annually, from a low of 3.6 inches in 1961 to a high of 32.1 inches in 1940.
+(Western Regional Climate Center, 2012)

 Pollutants originating in Orange County are transported by the daytime onshore air flow, where they react to form ozone some distance from where the primary pollutants are emitted.
-The SoCAB is a "nonattainment" area for ozone (O_3) and particulate matters $(PM{10} \text{ and } PM{2.5})$ under both the federal and California ambient air quality standards ("AAQS").
-In addition, the SoCAB is proposed to be designated as nonattainment for oxides of nitrogen (NO_x) (entire basin) under the new California AAQS and lead (Pb) (Los Angeles County only) under the new federal AAQS in 2010.
+The SoCAB is a "nonattainment" area for ozone $(O_3)$ and particulate matters $(PM{10} \text{ and } PM{2.5})$ under both the federal and California ambient air quality standards ("AAQS").
+In addition, the SoCAB was proposed in 2010 to be designated as nonattainment for oxides of nitrogen $(NO_x)$ (entire basin) under the new California AAQS and lead (Pb) (Los Angeles County only) under the new federal AAQS.
 Nonattainment refers to the fact that the region exceeds the federal and State AAQS.
-An air quality analysis was performed for the Modified Project and the results are discussed in Section 5.2, Air Quality, of this DSEIR.
+(SCAQMD, 2007) An air quality analysis was performed for the 2012 Modified Project and the results are discussed in Section 5.3, Air Quality, of this DSSEIR.

 California is the second largest emitter of GHG in the United States, only surpassed by Texas, and the tenth largest GHG emitter in the world (CEC 2005).
 However, because of more stringent air emission regulations, in 2001 California ranked fourth lowest in carbon emissions per capita and fifth lowest among states in CO2 emissions from fossil fuel consumption per unit of Gross State Product (total economic output of goods and services) (CEC 2006).
 In 2004, California produced 492 million metric tons ("MMTons") of CO2-equivalent ("CO2e") GHG emissions, of which 81 percent were CO2 from the combustion of fossil fuels, 2.8 percent were from other sources of CO2, 5.7 percent were from methane, and 6.8 percent were from N2O (CEC 2006).
-The remaining 2.9 percent of GHG emissions were from High Global Warming Potential gases, which include hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride (CEC 2006).
+The remaining 2.9 percent of GHG emissions were from

+High Global Warming Potential gases, which include hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride (CEC 2006).